TurboTrons23279/FTC/README.md

 ### Meet Times
 On Friday and Saturday
 On the 1 Sunday before the league meet
+Sometimes on the weekdays, depending on who's availiable

 #### Always follow Gracious Professionalism